Posted on 16 January 2018 by Daniel

 Q. How will ESA share news or updates on the reentry?

-In addition to news posted here in the blog, ESA will regularly update authorities of ESA Member States with detailed information on the reentry, as it does during all such events.
+In addition to news posted here in the blog, ESA will regularly update authorities in ESA Member States with detailed information on the reentry, as it does during all such events.

 Media and press seeking more information can contact the ESA Communication team as follows: